 Since its release, WCAG 2.0 has become the international standard for web accessibility.
 Many governments worldwide require compliance with the guidelines – specifically WCAG 2.0 AA – as a minimum requirement for web accessibility.

-The WCAG 2.1 is a minor update to the WCAG 2.0 guidelines released by the W3C in 2018.
-It is currently the recognized standard as we wait for the upcoming 2.2 release.
-This update introduced 17 new success criteria to improve accessibility for users with cognitive and learning disabilities, low vision, and mobile devices.
-These guidelines are designed to keep up with the expanding technology and digital access.
+WCAG 2.1 was a minor update to the WCAG 2.0 guidelines released by the W3C in 2018.
+These standards still apply as guidelines but have been expanded upon with the formal 2.2 release.
+The 2.1 update introduced 17 new success criteria to improve accessibility for users with cognitive and learning disabilities, low vision, and mobile devices.
+These guidelines, along with the 2.2 updates, are designed to keep up with the expanding technology and digital access.

-Let’s bust a myth quickly on the pending release of WCAG 2.2.
+Let’s bust a myth quickly on the release of WCAG 2.2.

-I hear concern from prospects and clients across the globe, on a nearly daily basis, that the release of the 2.2 success criteria will ‘break’ their digital accessibility progress to date or creates a scenario where they should ‘wait’ to kickoff an audit of their website or other digital properties.
+I hear concern from prospects and clients across the globe, on a nearly daily basis, that the release of the 2.2 success criteria has ‘broken’ their digital accessibility progress to date or creates a scenario where they now need to rush to kick off an updated audit of their website or other digital properties.

 As outlined below, WCAG 2.2 does include new success criteria that address specific accessibility issues, but these are not intended to replace the existing WCAG 2.0 and 2.1 success criteria.
-In fact, the newer versions build upon the foundation laid by WCAG 2.0 and provide additional guidance for developers to create more accessible websites and digital properties.
+The more recent versions build upon the foundation laid by WCAG 2.0 and provide additional guidance for developers to create more accessible websites and digital properties.

-It is also important to note that both regulations in the US under Section 508 and international regulations – such as EU Accessibility standards, the AODA, and many others – will continue to reference WCAG 2.0 AA as the standard for compliance when 2.2 is released soon.
+It is also important to note that both regulations in the US under Section 508 and international regulations – such as EU Accessibility standards, the AODA, and many others – will continue to reference WCAG 2.0 and 2.1 AA as the standard for compliance even though 2.2 has since been released, so conforming to these standards is not remotely obsolete.

 Highlights of WCAG 2.2: What’s new in 2.2?

-In the latest candidate recommendation for WCAG 2.2, released earlier this year, there are just 9 new success criteria.
-To that end, this is a more minor update to the guidelines and overall success criteria than WCAG 2.1 – especially considering a guideline is also being removed, as noted below.
+In the formal recommendation for WCAG 2.2, released in October, there are just nine new success criteria.
+To that end, this is a minor update to the guidelines and overall success criteria than WCAG 2.1 – especially considering a guideline is also being removed, as noted below.

-Although this will only be the fourth WCAG version release in the guidelines’ history, we do have a few firsts slated with the new set of guidelines.
-In the current draft form, we would see the first guideline removed in any released version, with the 4.1.1 Parsing success criteria removed.
+Although this is only the fourth WCAG version release in the guidelines’ history, we do have a few firsts with the new set of guidelines.
+In the formal release, we have seen the first guideline deprecated in any released version, with the 4.1.1 Parsing success criteria removed.
 This is due to enhancements to the current Assistive Technology (AT) versions.
-AT no longer has a need to directly parse HTML, so the W3C has determined the guideline is now obsolete.
+AT no longer needs to parse HTML directly, so the W3C has determined the guideline is now obsolete.

-Summary of the 9 new success criteria of WCAG 2.2:
+Summary of the nine new success criteria of WCAG 2.2:

 2.4.11 Focus Not Obscured (Level AA) & 2.4.12 Focus Not Obscured (Enhanced) (Level AAA)